AccidentByDragon/Inl-mningsUppgift2Databaser/Dokumentation.md

 ### API Examples:

   Provide example responses for each endpoint, showcasing both successful and error scenarios.
 These examples should help developers understand what to expect when interacting with the API.
-  Example request from Destinations, using the GET http://localhost:3000/api/destinations request:
+  #### Example request from Destinations
+  using the GET http://localhost:3000/api/destinations request:
   Med en Status Kod 200

     "{